-RAW or JPEG - Which do you shoot? – If you are new to digital photography and have a camera capable of shooting in either of these modes/qualities, you may well have come across the same scenario as myself.
+RAW or JPEG - Which do you shoot?
+Are you new to digital photography and have a camera capable of shooting in either of these modes/qualities?
+You may well have come across the same scenario as myself then.

-When I first moved over to digital photography, I was so busy that I didn't have the time or inclination to really learn and understand RAW and what it meant.
+When I first moved over to digital photography, I was so busy.
+Too busy I didn't have the time or inclination to really learn and understand RAW and what it meant.
 I knew that shooting RAW meant better quality and more possibilities but it all looked so complicated!

-So I started off by shooting entirely large/fine JPEGS and although the images were good quality, easy to process and even good enough to be used for sizeable A1 displays, I always had this niggling feeling that I should learn how to shoot and process RAW files.
+So I started off by shooting entirely large/fine JPEGS.
+Although the images were good quality, easy to process and even good enough to be used for sizeable A1 displays, I always had this niggling feeling that I should learn how to shoot and process RAW files.

 RAW or JPEG - JPEG